fedenunez/tulp/README.md

 Sue,4
 ```

 # Origin of the name
 I used ```tulp.py``` to create "TULP".
 In some way, everything is recursive in "TULP", so it makes sense to use a recursive acronym.

 Therefore, after several iterations with ```tulp.py```, "TULP" and I decided that the best name would be "TULP", and this is how we decided what "TULP" stands for:
 ```
-fede@liebre:~/repos/openai/tulp$ python3 ./tulp.py "TULP is a recursive acronym naming an opensource posix tool that process stdin input according to natural language instructions, processing the input by instructing an artificial intelligence.
+fede@liebre:~/repos/openai/tulp$ python3 ./tulp.py "TULP is a recursive acronym naming an opensource posix tool that processes stdin input according to natural language instructions, processing the input by instructing an artificial intelligence.
 Write some options of what TULP could stand for as recursive acronym"
 TULP could stand for:
 - TULP Understands Language Perfectly
 - TULP Uses Language to Process